 Factors Contributing to Finger Pain

-As seem, one of the common causes of finger pain is repetitive movements.
+One of the common causes of finger pain is repetitive movements.
 This can come about after using your mouse in a game, or when carrying out any productive work for a long time.

 Repetitive Strain Injury is the pain that you may feel in your nerves, tendons, or muscles and is caused by either repetitively moving the appendage or overusing it.